-Once the Developmental Services Ontario agency has confirmed that a person is eligible for developmental services and supports that are funded by the Ontario Ministry of Community and Social Services, it is time to begin the next steps in the application process.
+Once the Developmental Services Ontario agency has confirmed that a person is eligible for developmental services and supports that are funded by the Ministry of Children, Community and Social Services, it is time to begin the next steps in the application process.

 The application consists of two separate forms and (at least) two separate meetings.

 The first meeting is with an Assessor who will complete the Application for Developmental Services and Supports (ADSS) with the person who has a developmental disability and their caregiver(s).
 This part of the application process helps us get to know the person a little better.

 We will begin by collecting some general information about the person's referral, medical conditions, capabilities and background information which will help us get a good understanding of the person's needs.
 We will then move to a section called, "Getting to Know You."
 In this section, we will talk about things that the person likes and dislikes, as well as their dreams and future goals.

 Next, the Assessor will schedule a time to complete the Supports Intensity Scale (SIS).
 This part of the application tells us about the level of support a person needs to be successful in a variety of areas.
 These areas include: home living, community activities, lifelong learning, employment, social activities and protection and advocacy.
 We will also talk about support the person might need for different medical or behavioural issues.